Orlando, Florida: Languages

-As of 2000, 75% of all residents speak English as their first language, while 16.60% speak Spanish, 1.9% speak Haitian Creole, 1.3% speak French, 0.99% speak Portuguese, and 0.5% of the population speak Arabic as their mother language.
-In total, 24% of the population 5 years and older speak a language other than English at home.
+As of 2000, 75% of all residents spoke English as their sole home language, while 16.60% spoke Spanish, 1.9% Haitian Creole, 1.3% French, 0.99% Portuguese, and 0.5% of the population spoke Arabic.
+In total, 24% of the population 5 years and older spoke a language other than English at home.

 According to the American Community Survey of 2006–2008, 69% of Orlando's residents over the age of five spoke only English at home.
 Spanish-speakers represented 19.2% of Orlando's population.
 Speakers of other Indo-European languages made up 9% of the city's population.
 Those who spoke an Asian language made up 1% of the population, and speakers of other languages made up the remaining 0.6% of the populace.

 Metropolitan statistical area

 Orlando is the hub city of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area, colloquially known as "Greater Orlando" or "Metro Orlando".
 The area encompasses four counties (Lake, Orange, Osceola, and Seminole).
 As of 2020, the population of the metropolitan statistical area (MSA) was 2,673,376, making it the third largest in Florida and the 22nd-largest metro area in the United States.

 When Combined Statistical Areas (CSA) were instituted in 2000, Orlando was initially joined with The Villages, Florida, Micropolitan Statistical Area, to form the "Orlando-The Villages, Florida, Combined Statistical Area".
 In 2006, the metropolitan areas of Deltona (Volusia County) and Palm Coast (Flagler County) were added to create the "Orlando-Deltona-Daytona Beach, Florida, Combined Statistical Area".
 As of 2020, the CSA has been renamed the Orlando–Lakeland–Deltona, Florida Combined Statistical Area and had the 15th highest population in the US, with a total of 4,197,095 people.